mastodon/documentation/content/en/entities/Token.md

 ---
 title: Token
-description: Represents an OAuth token used for authenticating with the API and performing actions.
+summary: Represents an OAuth token used for authenticating with the API and performing actions.
 menu:
   docs:
     parent: entities